 Documentation Tools

-Document your Strada code with POD and generate HTML documentation.
+Document your Strada code with POD and read it in the terminal with stradadoc.

 Overview

 Strada supports POD (Plain Old Documentation), the same documentation format used by Perl.
-POD allows you to embed documentation directly in your source files, which can then be converted to HTML, man pages, or other formats.
+POD lets you embed documentation directly in your source files.
+The stradadoc tool renders POD and markdown documentation to the terminal (perldoc-style); for HTML or man-page output, use strada-md2html or strada-md2man.

 POD Format